When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-In addition to those efforts above, researchers have come up with a number of innovative ideas to improve LLM's vulnerability detection capabilities.
-Sihao H \textit{et al.} \cite{hu2023large} proposed an innovative two-stage framework named GPTLENS which includes two adversarial agent roles: auditor and critic.
-The role of the auditor is performed during the generation phase and its main goal is to identify potential vulnerabilities in the smart contract.
-The role of the critic is performed during the identification phase and its main goal is to evaluate the vulnerabilities generated by the auditor.
-Zhihong L \textit{et al.} \cite{10381286} used traditional algorithms (TF-IDF and BM25) to match the code to be analyzed with codes in vulnerability corpus for similarity.
-The code to be analyzed, along with similar code in the corpus, will be given to LLM together.
-Based on the idea of In-Context learning, LLM can better analyze whether or not it belongs to this kind of vulnerability.
-Specifically for vulnerability detection in smart contracts, Yuqiang S \textit{et al.} \cite{sun2023gptscan} propose a tool called GPTScan.
-GPTScan first parses the smart contract project to determine the reachability of the functions and only potentially vulnerable functions will be retained.
-Then GPTScan uses GPT to match candidate functions with predefined vulnerability types.
-At last, GPTScan asks GPT to verify the vulnerability.
-To improve LLM's ability to reason about vulnerabilities, Yuqiang S \textit{et al.} \cite{sun2024llm4vuln} proposed LLM4Vuln, which separates the vulnerability reasoning capabilities of LLMs from others (e.g., proactively seeking additional information, employing relevant vulnerability knowledge, and following instructions to output structured results).
-They allow LLMs to ask for obtaining additional contextual information about the target code.
-Moreover, they concluded that it is not the case that the more information input to the LLM, the better performance will be.
-For example, full vulnerabilities report, large amount of invocation context, providing too much may lead to distractions.
-Zhenyu M \textit{et al.} \cite{mao2024multirole} presented a novel approach called MuCoLD which simulates a multi-role code review process for vulnerability detection in software.
-By enacting different roles, such as developers and testers, LLMs engage in discussions to reach a consensus on the presence and classification of vulnerabilities.
-The method, initialized with a binary judgment and reasoning, progresses through iterative dialogue to refine assessments.
+In addition to the above efforts, researchers have also proposed many innovative ideas to improve the vulnerability detection ability of LLMs. \cite{hu2023large} proposes an innovative two-stage framework named GPTLENS, which includes two adversarial agent roles: auditor and critic.
+The auditor performs during the generation phase and its main goal is to identify potential vulnerabilities in the smart contract.
+In contrast, the critic works during the identification phase its main goal is to evaluate the vulnerabilities generated by the auditor. \cite{10381286} uses traditional algorithms (TF-IDF and BM25) to match the code under analysis with the code in the vulnerability corpus to determine similarity.
+The code under analysis is presented to LLMs together with similar corpus entries.
+Based on in-context learning, LLMs can more accurately determine whether the code contains the identified vulnerability type. \cite{sun2023gptscan} specifically focuses on vulnerability detection in smart contracts and introduce a tool called GPTScan.
+GPTScan first parses the smart contract project to determine the reachability of the functions, retaining only those that may have vulnerabilities.
+Subsequently, GPTScan uses GPT to match candidate functions with predefined vulnerability types.
+Finally, GPTScan asks GPT to confirm the vulnerability.
+VulLLM~\cite{du2024generalization} combines multi-task learning with LLMs, introducing two auxiliary tasks—vulnerability localization and vulnerability explanation—in addition to the primary vulnerability detection task.
+This approach enhances the model's ability to understand the root causes of code vulnerabilities, thereby improving its generalization capabilities.